ThibaultFillion/strengths/documentation/plot.rst

 Plot
 ====

-The strengths.pyplot module provide a few convenient plotting functions for visualization.
+The ``strengths.plot`` module provide a few convenient plotting functions for visualization.
 Those functions internally relies on the `Matplotlib <https://matplotlib.org>`_ package, which thus needs to be installed.